CAMEL2: Enhancing weakly supervised learning for histopathology images by incorporating the significance ratio: Results

 {\bf Multiple instance MNIST.} To evaluate the framework of CAMEL2, we conduct experiments using the MNIST dataset \cite{RN24}.
 In these experiments, we treat the individual samples in MNIST as instances and randomly group them into bags.
 Two hyperparameters are used: \emph{size} determines the number of instances in each bag, and \emph{target} represents a specific handwriting label ("0-9").
 If the label of at least one instance is the target, the bag is labelled as positive; otherwise, it is labelled as negative.
 Figure \ref{fig:mnist}a provides an illustration of an experiment where the size is set to 1000 and the target is set to "0".

 We conduct 5 groups of experiments, varying the size as follows: 1,000, 2,000, 5,000, 10,000, and 20,000 instances per bag.
 We also change the target label from "0" to "9," one label at a time, resulting in a total of 10 experiments.
 During training, we divide the instances in the training set into negative-instance and positive-instance groups based on the target label.
 All of the instances in the negative bag are randomly sampled from the negative-instance group.
 The number of positive instances in each positive bag is derived from a uniform distribution U(0, 1,000), and the positive and negative instances are proportionally and randomly sampled from the positive-instance and negative-instance groups, respectively.
-Consequently, the proportion of target instances in positive bags ranges from 0-100\%, 0-50\%, 0-20\%, 0-10\%, and 0-5\%, respectively.
-In these experiments, the threshold ($t$\%) of CAMEL2 is set to 10\%.
+Consequently, for positive bags, the proportion of target instances varies across different ranges: 0-100\%, 0-50\%, 0-20\%, 0-10\%, and 0-5\%.
+All of them are annotated as positive, independent of the threshold percentage ($t$\%) used in CAMEL2.
+In contrast, negative bags contain no target instances.
+Throughout all experiments, we set the threshold ($t$\%) for CAMEL2 during the training process at 10\%.

 As shown in Figure \ref{fig:mnist}b, as the proportion of target instances in positive bags decreases, the sensitivity of CAMEL2 increases, while the specificity decreases.
 For two extreme cases, if we set the size to 1,000 (i.e., the proportion of target is 0-100\%), the threshold of CAMEL2 (10\%) is much lower than the actual ratio of target instances, potentially leading to inadequate learning for target instances.
 On the other hand, if we set the size to 20,000 (i.e., the proportion of target is 0-5\%), the higher threshold of CAMEL2 could result in a false-positive issue.
 In terms of F1 and the AUC, CAMEL2 demonstrates satisfactory identification of target instances in a weakly supervised manner, regardless of the proportion of target instances in the bags.
 The results also suggest that setting the threshold of CAMEL2 more precisely based on prior domain knowledge could enhance the overall performance.